cellworld/cellworld.github.io/hardware_installation.md

 7. Repeat for all cameras until images are good and framerate is near 120FPS.

+8. For Hab 2.0 (Neuropixels setup): to increase performance, we customize the ROIs captured by the cameras using the following procedure for each camera:

+        a.
+Under the Res tab, click Set Video Window.

+        b.
+Apply desired width, height and x,y offset.
+As of this writing, we are using 1640 width and 1550 height in hab2.

+        c.
+Adjust xy offset as necessary so the ROI does not cut off the edges of the inner arena wall.

 ## Agent Tracker Installation

 (can also be found [here](https://drive.google.com/drive/folders/14y1hyg6ethvXalvqckkChWj2zbwmM0BH))